-Despite arguing the case for remaining the European Union, Ruth Davidson and her band of 13 Tory MPs are now lockstep with Theresa May’s hard Brexit plans that will damage Scotland economy and interests.
+Despite arguing the case for remaining the European Union, Ruth Davidson and her band of 13 Tory MPs are now lockstep with Theresa May’s Brexit plans that put at risk 80,000 jobs in Scotland.

 Even when presented with the chance to secure a victory for Scotland’s fishing communities, Ruth Davidson showed just how little influence she and her Scottish Tory MPs have, with the UK government once again selling out our fishing communities.

-Now the UK government, with its EU Withdrawal Bill, is making a grab for Scotland’s powers.
-A power grab that could see our NHS opened up to privatisation by the UK government in order to get a trade deal with the United States - and the Scottish Parliament could have no say at all.
+The UK EU Withdrawal Act has made a grab for Scotland’s powers.
+A power grab that could see our NHS opened up to privatisation by the UK government in order to get a trade deal with the United States – and the Scottish Parliament could have no say at all.
 That is completely unacceptable.

-It’s now been over a year since the Tories brutal and callous rape clause came into effect, and the Scottish Conservatives have continued to remain silent on the issue, whilst Ruth Davidson remains in support of the policy.
+It’s now been over a year since the Tories brutal and callous rape clause came into effect.
+Ruth Davidson has repeatedly spoken in support of the policy.

 SNP MPs will continue to lead the fight to reverse and abolish this unacceptable policy.
 Read more about the two child tax credit cap and rape clause here.

-Four million children are now living in poverty in the UK, with the Tories’ punitive benefit sanctions regime leaving parents unable to properly feed their children and forcing them to rely on food banks.
+As a result, four million children are living in poverty in the UK, with the Tories’ punitive benefit sanctions regime forcing families to rely on food banks.

 The Trussell Trust, the largest providers of food parcels, saw the number of three-day emergency food parcels needed in Scotland increase by 14 per cent in 2016.
 The Trussell Trust identified the Conservative government benefits delays and changes, including sanctions, as the main reason people turned to food banks.